kabbas570/ImageNet_Classification/README.md

 # ImageNet_DataGenerator

-### 1- The dataset can be downloaded from
+### The dataset can be downloaded from
 https://image-net.org/download-images

-## The code is modified version from this github, without Agumentation;
+the code is modified version from this github without augmentation code

 https://patrykchrabaszcz.github.io/Imagenet32/